 We are seeking a postdoctoral fellow to work on motor learning and electric brain stimulation.
 The ideal candidate has experience with in-vivo electrophysiology in rodents, or rodent behavior.
 Funding is guaranteed for 5 years through an NIH grant.
 The projects is a wonderful collaboration with the Martin Lab, which has ample experience with the mechanims of motor learning and associated experimental techniques (motor learning, electrophysiology, cellular imaging, etc).
 More information available here.

-Apply to either the Biomedical Engineering or Cognitive & Behavioral Neuroscience programs.
+We are currently looking for PhD candidates in the same two areas listed above for postdocs (electrophysiology and computational neuroscience).
+Application deadline for Fall 2023 have passed, but you can reach out per email until May.
+After that, you can apply in the winter semester for a Fall 2024 start to either the Biomedical Engineering or Cognitive & Behavioral Neuroscience programs.
 Email your CV prior to application to determine if we are looking for someone with your profile and interests.
 We provide full financial support.